NI Grammar School Admission criteria for

 The onus is on a parent or carer to make clear under which religious category they wish their child’s application to be considered.
 This will be determined by the following in the order given:

-A. (1) Religious affiliation stated on the Transfer application, by the parent(s)/carer(s).
+A. (1) Religious affiliation stated on the electronic transfer form, by the parent(s)/carer(s).

 (2) In the absence of (1 above) the type of primary school which the student attended (ie controlled or maintained) will be used to determine the religious affiliation; The Board of Governors will regard pupils attending a Catholic Maintained School as ‘Catholic’ pupils and pupils attending a Controlled school as 'Protestant'.